Why I Became BoardSource-Certified in Nonprofit Board Consulting

 What BoardSource's Training Taught Me

-BoardSource’s approach centers on purpose-driven leadership—the idea that effective boards govern for the mission the organization exists to serve.
+BoardSource’s approach centers on purpose-driven leadership — the idea that effective boards govern for the mission the organization exists to serve.
+What deepened for me:

 No organization works in isolation.
 Effective boards see themselves as part of an ecosystem of organizations working toward shared goals.
 This means collaboration over competition, collective impact over organizational ego.
 The pie is big enough for everyone to get a slice.